MicheleIarossi/MicheleIarossi/README.md

 👋 Hi, I’m @MicheleIarossi

-I'm a seasoned software engineer with 15+ years of experience in the automotive sector, focusing on embedded software development and integration.
-My expertise includes AUTOSAR, diagnostic protocols and embedded programming.
-I thrive on leading, mentoring and working with multicultural teams in complex and challenging projects.
-I have strong communication skills in German, English, Italian, and French.
+I'm a software engineer with 20 years of experience in embedded computing, focusing on embedded software development.
+My expertise includes classic AUTOSAR and diagnostic protocols (e.g. UDS).
+I thrive on leading, mentoring and working with multicultural teams.
+I have strong communication skills in German (C2), English (C2), French (B2) and Italian (native).

 My favourite quote: